KarolisDavli/KarolisDavli/README.md

 ### Hello there 👋

-Im front end web developer and designer.
+Im front end developer and designer.

 I have over a year experience building and designing web projects.
 I work efficiently with
 - HMTL